 - Miter saw: Angled cuts are needed for trim and crown molding.

-- Level: It is absolutely necessary that all parts be straight.
+- Level: All parts must be straight.

 - Stud finder: To locate wall studs.